CSP™ (Certified Speaking Professional)

-Only the top 10 percent of speakers earn this credential, which means you’ll be recognized as one of the best in your field and set yourself up for an even more successful speaking career.
+About 12 percent of the 5,000 + speakers worldwide, who belong to the 13 member associations of the Global Speakers Federation, currently hold this professional designation.
+This means you’ll be recognized as one of the best in your field and set yourself apart for an even more successful speaking career.

 The CSP designation is earned through demonstrating competence in professional standards: